 We hired two cars for our group of six and drove to and from Rome – a five-hour journey, but mostly by motorway, so not too arduous.
 Alternatively, flying into Bari or Brindisi and hiring a car from there is also a good option.
 Most towns and villages have carparks near the entry points, so we didn’t find it difficult to get around.

 Overall, Puglia was a great experience!
 Yet another part of Italy I have now discovered and want to revisit.
 We were there in early June when the weather was mild and pleasant – perhaps a little warmer would have suited me better but I can’t complain.
 I will be back – hopefully next time to take a dip in that inviting blue ocean!

-If you enjoyed this article please feel free to like, comment and share on social media.
-If you would like more of the same, contact me to schedule a time to discuss how I can help you to create the life of your dreams through travel, or collaborate on similar projects.
-You can also Subscribe to the Conversations.
-If you’d like to check out some of our great travel products, head to the Evvoke shop here.
+If you enjoyed this article please feel free to leave a comment or share on social media.
+If you would like more of the same, contact me to schedule a time to discuss how I can help you to create your dream celebration.
+You can also Subscribe to our Life Stories.